guthriec/fluxy-sample/README.md

 * ``` /user/vendor ```
   * Accepts GET.
-  * If user is authenticated, returns the vendor object associated with the user.
+  * If user is authenticated, returns the vendor objects associated with the user.
 If the user is not associated with a vendor, returns an empty object.
 If the user is not authenticated, returns 403.

 * ``` /user/claimed_deals ```
   * Accepts GET, POST.